cmerwin3/Adventure_Project/README.md

 ### Game Link
 Here is a link to a live version of the Adventure Project.
-Please feel free to regester a username and password and enjoy the story.
+Please feel free to register a username and password and enjoy the story.
 [http://adventure.cameronmerwin.net/](http://adventure.cameronmerwin.net/)